Browse by Medical Category

 Research at Mass General

-Are you interested in the latest research in science and medicine?
 Research Roundup is a monthly recap of the latest research news from the Massachusetts General Hospital Research Institute, written in an accessible way for scientists and non-scientists alike.

 Research finds how daily exercise helps to increase the production of new heart muscle cells.
 Plus, a study identifies risk factors for overdose in youths who have substance use disorders.